holycrap872/ucls-hs-intro-to-cs/Administration/course_overview.md

 - End of unit exam

-## Unit 2 - Fractals and Recursion
+## Unit 2 - Functions and Fractals

 #### Objectives: